expo/expo/docs/pages/guides/sharing-before-release.md

 ## Internal Distribution

 If you want to share outside of Expo Go, Android and iOS both offer ways to install a build of your application directly on devices.
+This gives you full control of putting specific builds on devices, allowing you to iterate quickly and have multiple builds of your application available for review at the same time.

 ### Android